Olympus E-M5 vs Panasonic GM1

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the E-M5 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GM1 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Olympus E-M5 and Panasonic GM1 along with similar information for a selection of comparators.

 One feature that differentiates the E-M5 and the GM1 is in-body image stabilization (IBIS).
-The E-M5 reduces the risk of handshake-induced blur with all attached lenses, while the GM1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M5 reduces the risk of handshake-induced blur with all attached lenses, while the GM1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GM1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).